sap-tutorials/sap-build-process-automation/tutorials/spa-automation-webservice-destination/spa-automation-webservice-destination.md

 1. Refer to the tutorial on how to release and deploy the Process.
 2. When you deploy the Process, enter the value for the Destination.

-    > The value for the destination parameter would appear only after successful completion of the tutorial Create Destination as mentioned in Prerequisites.
+    > The value for the destination parameter would appear only after successful completion of the tutorial [Configure BTP Destinations in SAP Build Process Automation](spa-create-destination) as mentioned in Prerequisites.

 3. Enter the values as shown below.